A voice for

 Rubiaceae

-Cleavers are one of the best herbs for conditions affecting the lymphatic system.
-They are used for all manner of congestions in the body as well as for conditions of the skin and urinary tract.
-This powerful spring herb is a must-have in any medicine chest.
+Cleavers supports the lymphatic system and is used for relieving all manner of congestion in the body, as well as conditions of the skin and urinary tract.

 Sustainability Status